 These days garden waterfall pumps and pre-formed flexible liners for ponds make it easy to create your own water gardens or water features.

-Be sure to consider a one third, one third, one third principle.
-This means that when planing your homemade waterfall, plan to include equal parts of water, rock and vegetation.
-This will create good overall balance to any backyard waterfall.
+- Be sure to consider a one third, one third, one third principle.
+This means that when planning your homemade waterfall, plan to include equal parts of water, rock and vegetation.
+This will create good overall balance for any backyard waterfall.

 What You’ll Need To Make Your Own Waterfalls